luxfhe/docs/fhenix/docs/devdocs/Writing Smart Contracts/Returning-Data.md

 # Sealing and Decrypting

-When an application reads encrypted data from a Fhenix smart contract, that data must first be converted from its encrypted on-chain form to an encrypted form that the application can read and the user can decrypt.
+When an application reads encrypted data from a luxfhe smart contract, that data must first be converted from its encrypted on-chain form to an encrypted form that the application can read and the user can decrypt.

 There are two ways to return encrypted data to the user: